 Developing views of the data can often be beneficial to the users of the data.
-They may not fully understand the schema of the WID so providing them with views can help speed up analysis.
-Especially with commonly asked questions where the same data is pulled over and over.
+They may not fully understand the schema of the WID, so providing them with views can help speed up analysis.
+This is especially true with commonly asked questions where the same data is pulled over and over.

 Another feature that should be leveraged is the stored procedure.
-Using a stored procedure you can develop code to apply the appropriate suppressions to data and then rerun the code each time you need updated data.
-Suppression can be extremely difficult so why rewrite the wheel each time you need data.
-This also comes in handy when you're exporting data for use in products like Tableau or for publication to the web.
+Use a stored procedure to develop code to apply the appropriate suppressions to data; then rerun the code each time you need updated data.
+Suppression can be extremely difficult so why recreate the wheel each time you need data.
+This also comes in handy when exporting data for use in products like Tableau or for publication to the web.

-Commercial products often take what you give them so make sure what you give them is properly suppressed data.
+Commercial products often take what is given them so make sure what they are given is properly suppressed data.